 All the 100 billion XRP that it’s possible to use on the platform already exist.
 While they’re not all on the market – a few are released into the market every month to avoid flooding – there is no use mining as there is nothing of value to be added, unlike in more traditional cryptocurrencies.

 In May 2017, Ripple pledged to lock up 55 billion XRP in 55 different smart contracts, essentially putting billions of dollars in escrow.
 Each month, a contract then releases 1 billion XRP into the market.

-The primary motivator for this move was fear from investors that Ripple would suddenly reduce the price of the coin by releasing the billions of XRP that it’s holding into the market.
+The primary motivator for this move was the fear that Ripple would suddenly reduce the price of the coin by releasing the billions of XRP that it’s holding onto the market.

-The move to lock up XRP will mimic the effect of mining as seen in other currencies like bitcoin and ensure that the currency will keep its price steadily growing
+The move to lock up XRP will mimic the effect of mining as seen in other currencies like bitcoin, with the goal of keeping XRP steadily growing.

-The Ripple platform and coin being accepted by banks gives the process legitimacy and, at least from an investor’s standpoint, can be a little more reassuring.
+The Ripple platform and coin being accepted by banks gives the process legitimacy and, at least from a purchaser’s standpoint, can be a little more reassuring.
 This is not the case with bitcoin and other currencies as they are seen as competition by the banks.